cjmach/checksum/README.md

 # checksum

 A .NET Core command-line application to print and check hash checksums.
+Mostly for academic purposes.

 # Requirements